-1. To condemn acts of violence and human rights violations committed against persons because of their sexual orientation and gender identity; and to urge states to investigate these acts and violations and to ensure that their perpetrators are brought to justice.
+2. To condemn acts of violence and human rights violations committed against persons because of their sexual orientation and gender identity; and to urge states to prevent and investigate these acts and violations and to ensure due judicial protection for victims on an equal footing and that the perpetrators are brought to justice

-4. To urge states to ensure adequate protection for human rights defenders who work on issues related to acts of violence, discrimination, and human rights violations committed against persons because of their sexual orientation and gender identity.
+4. To urge states to ensure adequate protection for human rights defenders who work on the issue of acts of violence, discrimination, and human rights violations committed against individuals on the basis of their sexual orientation and gender identity.

-7. To request the Permanent Council to report to the General Assembly at its forty-first regular session on the implementation of this resolution.
-Execution of its activities shall be subject to the financial resources available in the program-budget of the Organization and other resources.
+7. To request the Permanent Council to report to the General Assembly at its forty-second regular session on the implementation of this resolution.
+Execution of the activities herein shall be subject to the availability of financial resources in the program-budget of the Organization and other resources.